 - Avoid public transport if possible.
 Use your own transport to travel to the museum.

-- You are not obliged, but recommended to book a ticket in advance of your visit, even if you are a Friend of the museum, or have a Museumkaart, Bankgiro Loterij VIP card, Rembrandtpas, Ooievaarspas, Rotterdampas or ICOM card.
+- There are no tickets available at the box office, you can only visit the museum with an online reservation, even if you are a Friend of the museum, or have a Museumkaart, Bankgiro Loterij VIP card, Rembrandtpas, Ooievaarspas, Rotterdampas or ICOM card.

 - When you book your ticket you will be asked to choose a time slot.
 Please arrive on time.